davidrkersey/davidrkersey.github.io/index.md

 ---
 ---

 I am a MS Business Analytics student in the Mason School of Business at The College of William and Mary.
+I am also an incoming Analytics Consultant at Deloitte Risk and Financial Advisory in Washington, D.C.
 This website serves as a repository of projects I want to exhibit as I embark on my data science career.

 [LinkedIn](https://www.linkedin.com/in/davidrkersey/)